 Far too often, marketers are focused on short-term preferences of customers.
-Instead, a well-strategized integrated marketing communication process can result in continued engagement, and build customer relationships based on consistent brand experience.
+Instead, a well-planned integrated marketing communications strategy can result in continued engagement, and build customer relationships based on consistent brand experience.

-Integrated marketing communication is essential because it enables a compelling message, using specific marketing tools that are carefully synchronized.
+Integrated marketing communications are essential because it enables a compelling message, using specific marketing tools that are carefully synchronized.

-How Does the Integrated Marketing Communication Process Work?
+How Does the Integrated Marketing Communications Process Work?

 Let us understand the components and how they come together to form a well-rounded process that enables marketers to set aside their budgets more efficiently and effectively.

 To help readers understand effectively, we have defined the different components of integrated marketing communication identified with a Microsoft Super Bowl 2019 Xbox commercial.

 The commercial was launched at Super Bowl 2019 and later in YouTube where it has garnered more than 29 million visits.

 The integrated marketing communications process has two parties, four functions, and two communication tools.

 Sender: The source of this message, in this case, Microsoft.